full name: Elmer Camden Lowry

 1932

-- By February 20th of this year, Scooter was back to singing and dancing in his own solo act, though it retained the previous year's title of
+- Feb.
+20, 1932: By this date, Scooter was back to singing and dancing in his own solo act, though it retained the previous year's title of All In Fun.

 1933

-- The Ridgewood Herald of October 13th described Scooter as headlining a five-act vaudeville program.
+- Oct.
+13, 1933: The Ridgewood Herald described Scooter as headlining a five-act vaudeville program.

 1934

-- On January 8th of this year, the Roach studio announced that their 20th anniversary party would be attended by several former Our Gang stars, including
+- Jan.
+8, 1934: The Roach studio announced that their 20th anniversary party would be attended by several former Our Gang stars, including Scooter.

-- As of April 4th, Scooter was still heading a five-act variety stage show, as per The Reading Times.
+- Apr.
+4, 1934: As of this date, Scooter was still heading a five-act variety stage show, as per The Reading Times.

 1936

-- The Brooklyn Citizen of April 7th of this year reported that Scooter had been added to the cast of Gus Edwards' current show.
+- Apr.
+7, 1936: The Brooklyn Citizen reported that Scooter had been added to the cast of Gus Edwards' current show.

 1937

-- According to the Brooklyn Daily Eagle of November 12th of this year, Scooter was hit by a truck while trying to cross the street, resulting in relatively
+- Nov.
+12, 1937: According to the Brooklyn Daily Eagle, Scooter was hit by a truck while trying to cross the street, resulting in relatively minor injuries.

 1938